anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 It's time now to discuss how the app works, and learn more about some other new cool features of PyScript.

-### ⚙️ How it works: 📦 Pyodide Packaging, interactivity, and FFI with Pyodide
+### ⚙️ How it works: Pyodide Packaging 📦, interactivity, and FFI with Pyodide

 First, let's focus on the packages, and the **unique** ability of Pyodide to automatically install Python packages, and to make them running on WASM.